Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

 You now have a complete process!

-Usually, containers need to be downloaded using a command such as `docker pull [image]`.
+Usually, containers need to be downloaded using a command such as `singularity pull [image]`.
 All containers have been previously downloaded for the workshop beforehand.

 ??? tip "Tip: use one container per process"